Metaswitch/clearwater-readthedocs/External HSS Integration.md

 *   Push-Profile - to be notified of changes to Initial Filter Criteria documents

+*   User-Authorization - to retrieve S-CSCF details on initial registrations

+*   Location-Information - to retrieve S-CSCF details on calls

 ## How to Enable It

 This section discusses how to enable support for an external HSS.